Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

-Now we prove Theorem \ref{thm:3mfdgap}. \begin{proof}[Proof of Theorem \ref{thm:3mfdgap}] The prime decomposition splits $\pi_1(M)$ as a free product.
-By Lemma \ref{lemma: freeprod preserves gap}, we have either $\scl_M(g)\ge 1/12$ or $\scl_M(g)=0$, unless $\gamma$ is supported in a single prime factor up to homotopy.
+We can now prove Theorem \ref{thm:3mfdgap}. \begin{proof}[Proof of Theorem \ref{thm:3mfdgap}] The prime decomposition splits $\pi_1(M)$ as a free product.
+By Lemma \ref{lemma: freeprod preserves gap}, we have either $\scl_M(g)\ge 1/12$ or $\scl_M(g)=0$, unless $g$ is represented by a loop supported in a single prime factor.
 Thus it suffices to prove the result for any prime manifold.
-There are two cases: \begin{enumerate} \item If a prime manifold $M$ itself admits one of the eight geometries, then either $\pi_1(M)$ is amenable (actually virtually solvable \cite[Theorem 4.7.8]{Thurstonbook}), or $M$ has $\geomH$, $\geomHE$ or $\geomPSL$ geometry.
-In the former case, $\scl$ vanishes and the spectral gap property trivially holds.
-For the latter case, Lemma \ref{lemma:vertex group hyp case} (the empty boundary case) and Theorem \ref{thm: closed Seifert fibered prime factors} imply the spectral gap property. \item If $M$ is a non-geometric prime manifold, we have proved the result in Theorem \ref{thm:non-geometric prime factors}. \end{enumerate} \end{proof}
+Depending on whether the prime manifold $M$ admits one of the eight geometries, the result follows from either Theorem \ref{thm: Gap for geometric manifolds} or Theorem \ref{thm:non-geometric prime factors}. \end{proof}